Top 6 Reasons Why My Car Sounds Like a Lawn Mower (and How To Fix It)

 2. Engine Misfire

 An engine misfire transpires when one or more cylinders fail to engender propulsive force.
-It can be instigated by various causative elements, including an obstructed spark plug, malfunctioning oxygen sensor, or obstructed fuel injector.
+Possible causes include an obstructed spark plug, malfunctioning oxygen sensor, or obstructed fuel injector.

 In addition, unburned fuel can ignite in the following cylinder, resulting in a sound similar to that of a lawnmower.

 Driving with a misfiring cylinder can be hazardous.
-It may cause your vehicle to stall while driving, posing risks to yourself and others and potentially leading to accidents.
+It may cause your vehicle to stall while driving, posing serious risk and potentially leading to accidents.

 How To Fix It

-You can discern a misfire by acutely discerning the acoustic emissions of your vehicle.
-If it exhibits irregular or uneven operation, it may be a symptomatic indication of an engine misfire.
+Listen to the acoustic emissions of your vehicle.
+If it exhibits irregular or uneven operation, it may be because of an engine misfire.

 As misfires can have multiple causes, it's best to consult a qualified technician to diagnose the problem accurately rather than guessing which parts need to be replaced.